bitrix24/b24restdocs/api-reference/crm/contacts/events/on-crm-contact-update.md

-# onCrmContactUpdate Event
+# On Contact Update onCrmContactUpdate

 {% note warning "We are still updating this page" %}

-Some data may be missing — we will complete it shortly.
+Some data may be missing here — we will complete it soon.

 {% endnote %}

-> Method name: **onCrmContactUpdate**
->
 > Scope: [`crm`](../../../scopes/permissions.md)
 >
 > Who can subscribe: any user